utsavneutron/interactionary/README.md

 An Interactive Dictionary created using Python.

-It fetches the meaning of the words input by the user
+It fetches the meaning of the words input by the user and suggests words that might have been mistyped.

 To run: